containerscrew/dotfiles/README.md

 ## User config

 Configurations about `~/.config/`, `user permissions`, `mouse`, `shell` and more.
 Here is probably where you will need to change and adapt the configuration to your personal tools, configs... as you like.
+Please take a look to [installers/user_config.sh](./installers/user_config.sh).

 Run: